kevinhwang91/nvim-bqf/README.md

 #### Search and replace demo

-Using external grep-like program to search `qftool` and replace it to `mytool`, but filter `fzf.lua` file.
+Using external grep-like program to search `qhelper` and replace it to `mytool`, but filter `fzf.lua` file.

 <p align="center">